cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

 // optimistic_authorized_addreses is an optional governance parameter that limits the authorized accounts than can submit optimisitc proposals repeated string optimistic_authorized_addreses = 17 [(cosmos_proto.scalar) = "cosmos.AddressString"];

-// Optimistic rejected threshold defines at which percentage of NO votes, the optimistic proposal should fail and be converted to a normal proposal. string optimistic_rejected_threshold = 18 [(cosmos_proto.scalar) = "cosmos.Dec"];
+// Optimistic rejected threshold defines at which percentage of NO votes, the optimistic proposal should fail and be converted to a standard proposal. string optimistic_rejected_threshold = 18 [(cosmos_proto.scalar) = "cosmos.Dec"];
 ```